gia-uh/gia-uh.github.io/pages/en/index.md

 The objective of the research group is to investigate topics related to Artificial Intelligence.
 Within this area of ​​research, 4 fundamental areas are explored:

-- intelligent processing and analysis of natural language;
+- intelligent generation, processing, and analysis of natural language;
 - machine learning and its applications;
 - solutions based on metaheuristics for complex problems; and
 - robotics.